CrestfallenLARP/cfldangerden/content/en/write_ups/jobs_thieves/Stealing from thieves/_index.md

 ---
 title: Stealing from thieves
+type: "docs"
 ---

 The undead are taking from everyone.
 They search for magic items.
 Why.

-Figure it out and make 20 leaves.;
+reward: Figure it out and make 20 leaves.